AroosaIjaz/AroosaIjaz.github.io/_portfolio/sma1.md

 I share here the presentation (first of many) I made for a non-profit I am working for right now.
 I narrowed down to one very particular problem that I think can have broader impact and is likely solvable: trial setup and lack of legal representation for the victims.
 [MALPRACTICES IN THE CANADIAN LEGAL SYSTEM AROUND SEXUAL VIOLENCE [PDF]](http://AroosaIjaz.github.io/files/Session2_SMA.pdf)

 Do you know that if you experience sexual violence and report it to the police, in case it goes to trial (not highly likely - see presentation), you do not get any legal representation?
 The accused person does.
-The case is setup as Crown vs the accused; an antiquated setup from centuries ago that continues to fail us to this day.
+The case is setup as "Crown vs the accused"; an antiquated setup from centuries ago that continues to fail us to this day.
 You are only brought in as a witness to be questioned.
 You do not get to see or participate or input in the trial of your own assault in any way.

 This setup creates another problem: an environment where the defence attorneys for the accused get their time to shine.
 Their chance to "win" and prove their abilities; nothing is off the table for them in this "game".